-At the end of 2021’s second quarter, the spread stood at three percentage points, down from 8.8 points 15 months earlier.
-Junk bonds tend to trade more like stocks than bonds and, indeed, the tumbling stock market of early 2020 was accompanied by falling junk-bond prices, as investors worried that a shaky economy would cause a spike in bond defaults.
+At the end of 2022, the spread stood at 4.8 percentage points, up from 3.1 points in December 2021.
+Junk bonds tend to trade more like stocks than bonds and, indeed, the tumbling stock markets of early 2020 and 2022 were accompanied by falling junk-bond prices, as investors worried that a shaky economy would cause a spike in bond defaults.

 While there are some exchange-traded index funds that focus on junk bonds, most junk-bond funds are actively managed mutual funds.
 As you pick among them, pay attention not only to fund costs, but also to the credit quality of the portfolio.
 You can get the necessary information at Morningstar.com.
 A fund that focuses on lower-quality junk bonds will often sport a higher yield.
 But that higher yield may prove to be scant compensation if there’s a flurry of defaults.

 Our Humble Opinion: Junk bonds seem like an unhappy compromise between stocks and bonds.
 How so?
 The time to buy junk is during economic downturns, when concerns about defaults drive up yields.
 Problem is, that’s also the time when you want to buy stocks—and stocks are likely to deliver better returns as markets rebound in anticipation of an economic recovery.